 PowerDesigner Physical Data Model allows you to reverse-engineer enterprise databases and create corresponding SQL Anywhere databases.
 It also gives you the ability to manipulate the database schema.
-PowerDesigner Physical Data Model is provided with the full version of SQL Anywhere Studio.
-It is not provided with PocketBuilder.
+The PowerDesigner Physical Data Model is not provided with PocketBuilder.

 Tools that come with your enterprise database